james-wolfe/covid_politics/README.md

-# covid_politics

-Find the project at https://jamespw.shinyapps.io/covid_politics/
+You can find the finished project at https://jamespw.shinyapps.io/covid_politics/